paulmach/go.geo/README.md

 	p.SetX(10).Add(geo.NewPoint(10, 10))
 	p.Equals(geo.NewPoint(20, 10))  // == true

-If you want to create a copy, all the objects support the `Clone` method.
+If you want to create a copy, all objects support the `Clone` method.

 	p1 := geo.NewPoint(10, 10)
 	p2 := p1.SetY(20)